MysticXtheUnknown/BannerlordsSyncItemRosterLists/README.md

 # How do I use this?
-Look at the code, you can see where the itemrosters were defined, and you can see where the itemrosters were saved / loaded using a single function each. say you have code like this (this is in the code):
+Look at the code, you can see where the itemrosters were defined, and you can see where the itemrosters were saved / loaded using a single function each. say you have code like this (this is in the code): its a list of cities id's (string), and itemrosters (for trading your loot or items into).

 private Dictionary<string, ItemRoster> townItemRosters = new Dictionary<string, ItemRoster>();